 Based on operator policy, the 5G system shall be able to provide simultaneous data transmission via different access technologies (e.g. NR, E-UTRA, non-3GPP), to access one or more 3GPP services.

-When a UE is using two or more access technologies simultaneously, the 5G system shall be able to optimally distribute user traffic over select between access technologies in use, taking into account e.g. service, traffic characteristics, radio characteristics, and UE's moving speed.
+When a UE is using two or more access technologies simultaneously, the 5G system shall be able to optimally distribute user traffic over access technologies in use, taking into account e.g. service, traffic characteristics, radio characteristics, and UE's moving speed.